 Things to do to celebrate Christmas in Cape May

 Before you plan your Christmas in Cape May, check out this listing of events that is the Little Black Book of Christmas in Cape May—you’ll find an overview of everything festive to do, including kid-centric activities, tours of Victorian-decorated inns, trolley tours, a recreated-Dickens village exhibit and the inside scoop for where to see the big guy in the red suit.
-A good start is the Winter Wonderland Walk on the grounds of the Emil Physick Estate, a decorated former Victorian home now a museum, which features whimsical and fun holiday displays all around.
+A good start is the Emlen Physick Estate, a decorated former Victorian home now a museum, which features whimsical and fun holiday displays all around.

 If seeing Santa is at the top of your list, why not combine a visit with a delicious meal?
-Santa will be on the breakfast circuit this season, stopping on select Sundays at Bella Vida Restaurant in West Cape May and at Congress Hall every weekend starting November 26.
+Santa will be on the breakfast circuit this season, stopping on select dates at The Inn of Cape May and Congress Hall every weekend starting November 25.
 But be sure to book those spots now—reservations fill up fast and do sell out.

 Hop on a trolley with Mrs. Claus, who’s visiting from the North Pole, as she tells stories and plays festive music on a ride through the historic Victorian homes and streets, showing off the beautiful light displays.
 The big guy joins in on the fun at the gazebo at the Physick Estate, where kids can share their wish lists and take photos.

-This event space has incredible views (it’s located on the beach) and hosts holiday festivities, including their Holiday Crafts Fair the first weekend of December, which features pottery, jewelry, home accessories, and more from local artists and makers, making it perfect spot to find those one-of-a-kind gifts.
+This event space has incredible views (it’s located on the beach) and hosts holiday festivities, including their Holiday Crafts Fair on November 24 this year, which features pottery, jewelry, home accessories, and more from local artists and makers, making it a perfect spot to find those one-of-a-kind gifts.

 What better way to see Cape May in its holiday best than on an old-fashioned trolley ride?
 Kids will be in awe of the twinkling lights and festive decor on homes and inns in the historic district.
 Expect it to feel like 1899 as the Victorians ring in the new year during the trolley tour.

 No Christmas movie experience would be complete without a historic horse and carriage ride—and with the lights on the candy-colored houses twinkling, it captures the magic of the holidays perfectly.
-You can take a ride in a decorated wagon or classic coach, or for a storybook feel, book the Cinderella Pumpkin ride, which is a beautiful lit-up carriage fit for a princess or prince.
+You can take a ride in a classic horse-drawn carriage or wagonette ride, or for a storybook feel, book the Cinderella Pumpkin ride, which is a beautiful lit-up carriage fit for a princess or prince.
+Be sure to bundle up, but if you catch a chill, there are blankets in the carriages to keep you warm.

 Hotels to stay in for Christmas in Cape May